Rougier de Camares - Southern Aveyron

-Men later discovered the copper and silver lead ore mines of the Rougier de Camares which they exploited until the late Middle-Ages.
+Men later discovered the copper and silver lead ore mines of the Rougier de Camares, which they mined until the late Middle-Ages.

 That said, sections of this rich region are also dedicated to sheep rearing.

-Finally, the arable land is dedicated to the extensive culture of cereal crops.
+Finally, the arable land is also dedicated to the extensive culture of cereal crops.